-- 1. During periods of severe imbalance in markets, the Commission may adopt implementing acts to the effect that Article 101(1) TFEU is not to apply to agreements and decisions of recognised producer organisations, their associations and recognised interbranch organisations in any of the sectors referred to in Article 1(2) of this Regulation, provided that such agreements and decisions do not undermine the proper functioning of the internal market, strictly aim to stabilise the sector concerned and fall under one or more of the following categories: - (a) market withdrawal or free distribution of their products; - (b) transformation and processing; - (c) storage by private operators; - (d) joint promotion measures; - (e) agreements on quality requirements; - (f) joint purchasing of inputs necessary to combat the spread of pests and diseases in animals and plants in the Union or of inputs necessary to address the effects of natural disasters in the Union; - (g) temporary planning of production taking into account the specific nature of the production cycle.
+1. During periods of severe imbalance in markets, the Commission may adopt implementing acts to the effect that Article 101(1) TFEU is not to apply to agreements and decisions of farmers, farmers' associations, or associations of such associations, or recognised producer organisations, associations of recognised producer organisations and recognised interbranch organisations in any of the sectors referred to in Article 1(2) of this Regulation, provided that such agreements and decisions do not undermine the proper functioning of the internal market, strictly aim to stabilise the sector concerned and fall under one or more of the following categories:

+- (a) market withdrawal or free distribution of their products;

+- (b) transformation and processing;

+- (c) storage by private operators;

+- (d) joint promotion measures;

+- (e) agreements on quality requirements;

+- (f) joint purchasing of inputs necessary to combat the spread of pests and diseases in animals and plants in the Union or of inputs necessary to address the effects of natural disasters in the Union;

+- (g) temporary planning of production taking into account the specific nature of the production cycle.